kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   operations from the Cinder in-tree plugin to Cinder CSI plugin.
 Supports falling back to in-tree Cinder plugin if a node does not have Cinder CSI plugin installed and configured.
 Requires CSIMigration feature flag enabled.
-- `CSIMigrationOpenStackComplete`: Stops registering the Cinder in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the Cinder in-tree plugin to Cinder CSI plugin.
+- `InTreePluginOpenStackUnregister`: Stops registering the Cinder in-tree plugin in kubelet and volume controllers and enables shims and translation logic to route volume operations from the Cinder in-tree plugin to Cinder CSI plugin.
   Requires CSIMigration and CSIMigrationOpenStack feature flags enabled and Cinder